PI Dave McComas celebrates the successful completion of IMAP mission's critical design review

 NASA’s Interstellar Mapping and Acceleration Probe (IMAP) mission held a critical design review (CDR) this week with a NASA Standing Review Board.
 This mission-level review was the culmination of individual CDRs conducted for all the instruments and subsystems.
 While there are still challenges ahead to face as a team, the review board is confident that IMAP has a plan to succeed.
 Although CDR is often a gate to spacecraft and instrument construction, IMAP has already begun building important components and flight models, as well as the overall spacecraft structure.
 With 10 instruments designed and built globally, the complicated dance of testing, cross-calibrating, and integrating these pieces is carefully choreographed so that the completed observatory can be ready for launch in 2025.

-IMAP will explore our solar neighborhood, the heliosphere, and decode the messages in particles from the Sun and beyond.
+IMAP will explore our solar neighborhood, the The bubble-like region surrounding the solar system inflated by the solar wind, shielding the solar system from interstellar radiation., and decode the messages in particles from the Sun and beyond.
 Three of the instrument suites will work together to build detailed maps of the boundaries of the Solar System using Energetic Neutral Atoms which travel from the edge to L1, the point between the Sun and Earth where gravitational forces balance.
-IMAP’s other instruments collect information from the Sun’s solar wind and some provide real-time updates about Space Weather conditions.
+IMAP’s other instruments collect information from the Sun’s A stream of charged particles, mostly protons and electrons, that escapes into the Sun's outer atmosphere at high speeds and streams out into the solar system in all directions. and some provide real-A measure of the flow of events. updates about The conditions and activity observed in interplanetary space caused by the Sun’s activity, such as solar flares, solar storms, and coronal mass ejections (CMEs).
+Severe space weather conditions directed towards Earth can impact infrastructure and technology on Earth, as well as satellites, spacecraft, and astronauts in its trajectory. conditions.

 The SRB Chair noted that IMAP was “good to go” forward, even though it has a lot of work still to do.